-Loan Feature Hardship Loan General Purpose Loan Loan Features Loan Features Loan Fees \$35 loan setup fee per loan plus \$3.75 quarter adminis stration fee for each loan.
+Loan Feature Hardship Loan General Purpose Loan Loan Features Loan Fees \$35 loan setup fee per loan plus \$3.75 quarter adminis tration fee for each loan.
 Interest Rate The interest rate of a loan is determined at the time the loan is issued and will remain fixed throughout the life of the loan.
 The current interest rate is fixed by the Trustees and will be changed periodically so that it is approximately 1% over the prime interest rate being charged by a local financial institution designated by the Trustees.
 The Trustees reserve the right, in their discretion, to modify the interest rate at any time.
 Repayment Period The maximum repayment period is five years; howeve penalty.
-Your Plan loans are repaid by ACH debits from Missed Payme nts and Termination of Employment Missed Payment If you fail to make timely payments, and if it remains uncorrected on the last day of the calendar quarter following the calendar quarter in which the failure occurred (cure period), the loan is considered in default.
-The Loan Administrator will send you a notice to correct the default within the cure period.
-If you don't, the Plan will foreclose on your benefits that secures the loan as follows: If, at the end of the cure period, you are entitled to a distribution from the Plan because of termination of employment, the unpaid balance of principal and interest of the delinquent loan will be offset against your benefits and constitute a distribution.
-If, at the end of the cure period, you have not incurred a distribution event, then the offset procedure set forth above will not be instituted and no further action will be taken until you terminate employment, die or have any other distributable event under the Plan.
-At that time, your accounts will be offset and foreclosure of the loan deemed completed.
-If your loan is not repaid in accordance with its terms and it is not possible to foreclose on the security as described above, then your loan will be considered a distribution.
-Immediately following the end of the cure period, the outstanding balance of the loan will become taxable as if it had been distributed and a Form 1099-R will be issued to you.
-Termination of Employment If you terminate employment, you may continue to repay the loan.
-However, if you elect to receive a distribution of your account, then the loan will be in default and must be repaid in full before distribution of your account and the loan, including interest, will be offset against the distribution.
+Your Plan loans are repaid by ACH debits fror Missed Payme nts and Termination of Employment Missed Payment Termination of Employment If you terminate employment, you may continue to repara distribution of your account, then the loan will be in d distribution of your account and the loan, including interview. efault and must be repaid in full before